-2. PROGRAM OF STUDY AND HIGHER EDUCATION QUALIF IC/ ATIC ONS 2.1 Purpose and Objectives and learning outcomes of the Program of Study 1 2 3 4 5 2.1.1 The purpose and objectives of the program of study are formulated in terms of expected learning outcomes and are consistent with the mission and the strategy of the institution.
-X 2.1.2 The purpose and objectives of the program and the learning outcomes are utilized as a guide for the design of the program of study.
-X 2.1.3 Thehighereducationqualificationandtheprogramofstudy,conform to the provisions of their corresponding Professional and Vocational Bodies for the purpose of registration to these bodies.
-X 2.1.4 The program's content, the methods of assessment, the teaching materials and the equipment, lead to the achievement of the program's purpose and objectives and ensure the expected learning outcomes. х 2.1.5 The expected learning outcomes of the program are known to the students and to the members of the academic and teaching personnel. Х 2.1.6 The learning process is properly designed to achieve the expected learning outcomes. х 2.1.7 The higher education qualification awarded to the students, corresponds to the purpose and objectives and the learning outcomes of the program.
+2. PROGRAM OF STUDY AND HIGHER EDUCATION QUALIF IC/ ATIC NS 2.1 Purpose and Objectives and learning outcomes of the Program of Study 1 2 3 4 5 2.1.1 The purpose and objectives of the program of study are formulated in terms of expected learning outcomes and are consistent with the mission and the strategy of the institution. Х 2.1.2 The purpose and objectives of the program and the learning outcomes are utilized as a guide for the design of the program of study. х 2.1.3 Thehighereducationqualificationandtheprogramofstudy,conform to the provisions of their corresponding Professional and Vocational Bodies for the purpose of registration to these bodies.
+X 2.1.4 The program's content, the methods of assessment, the teaching materials and the equipment, lead to the achievement of the program's purpose and objectives and ensure the expected learning outcomes. Х 2.1.5 The expected learning outcomes of the program are known to the students and to the members of the academic and teaching personnel. Х 2.1.6 The learning process is properly designed to achieve the expected learning outcomes. Х 2.1.7 The higher education qualification awarded to the students, corresponds to the purpose and objectives and the learning outcomes of the program.
 X

 - 2.1.1/2.1.2 The shift in the programme description from learning difficulties to learning disabilities leads to an uncertain focus for the programme.
 There is an ambivalence about the extent to which the programme is designed for teachers in Cyprus or for an international community. - 2.1.4 There is no overview of assessment and no bench marking of assessments to learning outcomes.
-There is no specified marking scheme for ensuring consistency, equity and therefore fairness in student grading. - 2.1.6 The learning processes are not explicitly designed with the learning outcomes in mind e.g. the acquisition of practical skills of assessment and programme planning. - 2.1.7 The objectives are appropriate to a masters level qualification but there is a mismatch with the outcomes raising concerns about the quality of the qualification.
+There is no specified marking scheme for ensuring consistency, equity and therefore fairness in student grading. - 2.1.7 The objectives are appropriate to a masters level qualification but there is a mismatch with the outcomes raising concerns about the quality of the qualification.